Brown v. Davenport

 Brown v.
-Davenport, 596 U.S. ___ (2022), was a case decided by the United States Supreme Court.
+Davenport, 596 U.S. 118 (2022), was a case decided by the United States Supreme Court.
 The case concerned whether habeas relief may be granted if the Brecht v.
 Abrahamson test alone is satisfied, or if the application of Chapman v.
-California by the state courts was unreasonable because of AEDPA.
+California by the state courts was unreasonable because of the AEDPA.
 The court held that federal courts can not grant habeas relief when state courts have already ruled on a prisoner's claim, unless the situation satisfies the test laid out in Brecht v.
-Abrahamson, and the test laid out in AEDPA.
+Abrahamson, and the exceptions to the AEDPA's §2254(d) jurisdictional bar.

 Background

 In 2008, Ervine Davenport was convicted of first-degree murder.
-His conviction was challenged because during his trial he had been placed in shackles.
+He challenged the conviction because during his trial he had been placed in shackles.
 His wrists, waist, and ankles were all restrained, but there was a curtain to prevent the jury from seeing the shackles.
 The state said that although the shackles were unconstitutional, they did not effect the jury's verdict.
 Michigan's Court of Appeals agreed with the state.
 The Michigan Supreme Court disagreed, however, after several jurors testified that they had seen the shackles or heard comments about them, and then sent the case back to the lower courts.
 The lower court again determined that the shackles did not affect the verdict, and the appellate court agreed with the state once again, and the Michigan Supreme Court denied an appeal.

 Davenport then challenged his conviction in the federal courts.
+The district court denied his claim under 28 U.S.C. § 2254(d) which limits federal jurisdiction over claims that have already been decided by state courts with only two narrow exceptions where a state court unreasonably applies or makes a decision contrary to clearly established federal law, or bases their decision on an unreasonable determination of facts.
+The District Court found that the state court correctly identified and applied the controlling rule from Chapman v.
+California.

-The district court refused to hear the case.
-He then petitioned the U.S. Court of Appeals for the 6th Circuit, which agreed the hear the case.
-This appeals court cited the Deck v.
-Missouri decision, and quoted from Holbrook v.
-Flynn: "shackling is inherently prejudicial".
-The court found that the state had not met the burden of proof necessary to show that the jury was not influenced by the shackling, and provided habeas relief, over the dissent of Judge Chad Readler.
+The U.S. Court of Appeals for the 6th Circuit agreed the hear the case.
+The appeals court decided to apply Brecht v.
+Abrahamson instead of AEDPA.
+Persuaded that Davenport could satisfy the Brecht standard because "shackling is 'inherently prejudicial, the court found that the state had not met the burden of proof necessary to show that the jury was not influenced by the shackling, and provided habeas relief, over the dissent of Judge Chad Readler.

 The state attempted to have the decision stayed, but the court declined.

+Supreme Court

+The majority opinion was written by Justice Neil Gorsuch.
+The dissent was written by Justice Elena Kagan.